Last Updated : May 8 2007: freq.ques,v 1.18

 Q14.
 Does this project have an IEEE Project number ?

-Q16.
+Q15.
 I can not attend meetings , how do I get my point of view listened to?

-Secondly, if you are not sure about a problem and how to solve it, the first course of action is to start a discussion on the austin-group mailing list, and then if necessary to approach your designated Organizational Representative as per the JDOCS procedures to raise the matter on your behalf at a review meeting.
+Secondly, if you are not sure about a problem and how to solve it, the first course of action is to start a discussion on the austin-group-l mailing list, and then if necessary to approach your designated Organizational Representative as per the JDOCS procedures to raise the matter on your behalf at a review meeting.

 It is also possible to contact the chair to arrange an agenda slot for the review meeting where you can teleconference in with the review group.

-Q17.
+Q16.
 What are the JDOCS procedures?

 This is a tri-party set of procedures for operation of the joint group.
 The three organizations are IEEE PASC, The Open Group and ISO/IEC.
-In brief, these procedures layout the basic principles and high level operating rules for the group, and issue resolution procedures .
+In brief, these procedures layout the basic principles and high level operating rules for the group, and issue resolution procedures.

 URL: http://www.opengroup.org/austin/docs/austin_14.pdf

-Q18.
+Q17.
 How do I join the mailing list?

 URL: http://www.opengroup.org/austin/lists.html.
 (How to Join the Austin Group)

-Q19.
+Q18.
 How does this effort compare to the Linux Standard Base?

 The Austin Group documents specify application programming interfaces (APIs) at the source level, and thus are about source code portability.
 They are neither a code implementation nor an operating system, but a stable definition of a programming interface that those systems supporting the specification guarantee to provide to the application programmer.
 Efforts such as the Linux Standard Base are about binary portability and define a specific binary implementation of an interface to operating system services.
 So they are standardization efforts with similar goals, to raise the bar of common functionality in their areas, with the Austin Group documents being a source level cross platform API, and the LSB aiming to be a volume binary ABI for the Linux platform.
 Put another way, the POSIX APIs are targeted for vendor neutrality across many platforms whereas the LSB binary API is a single platform.

-Q20.
+Q19.
 Does the unification with the Single UNIX Specification mean the Austin Group specifications are now only relevant to the UNIX community?

-No, the additional features to support version 3 of the Single UNIX Specification have been added as an option (the XSI option).
+No, the additional features to support the Single UNIX Specification have been added as an option (the XSI option).
 The core POSIX interfaces still comprise a series of options allowing a minimal implementation, and with the subprofiling standards such as POSIX 1003.13 and its revision (currently in progress), the Austin Group specifications are relevant as the open industry standard source API for embedded real-time devices and controllers.

 For a good description of the modular options in the Austin Group specification see URL: http://people.redhat.com/~drepper/posix-option-groups.html

-Q21.
-What are the core technical changes in the 2001 Austin Group specifications over the 1990/1992 documents?
+Q20.
+What are the core technical changes in the current edition over the previous edition?

-Q24.
+Q23.
 What are the new functions added in the 2008 revision?

 The following new functions from The Open Group Extended API Sets Part 1 to 4 are introduced: